Dear Mrs. Woolf,

 What exactly am I longing for?

 If I could go and knock on Doctor Frankenstein’s door.
 Ask him to make me into some creature.
-I would say, give me a poet’s heart, a sculptor’s mind, and a painter’s hand.
-This is the exact beast I want to become.
+I would say, I want to have a poet’s heart, a sculptor’s mind, and a painter’s hand.
+This is the exact being I want to become.
 I do not know how attainable such a transformation is, but I sure fantasize about having a conversation with the doctor.

 Do you think I am being greedy?